Azure Monitor

 Integration of Keeper ARAM events with Azure Monitor

-Keeper supports event streaming directly into Azure Log Analytics Workspace tables using the Azure Logs Ingestion API.
+Keeper supports event streaming directly into Azure Monitor Log Analytics Workspace tables using the Azure .
+As of January 2025, this is the preferred method and API used for streaming event data into Azure logs.

 The Azure App Registration is used to authenticate API requests to the Logs Ingestion API.